sabyrzhan/learning-progress/finance/general_finance.md

 3. Assessment year - next year in which the income tax is assessed.
 For example:
     1. Fiscal year: 2015-2016
     2. Assessment year: 2016-2017

+## How banks earn money?
+Banks earn by giving loans to companies, business entities or consumers with high interst amount than depositors.
+Thus in the end they keep the difference between the money earned and their dept.